recallnet/rust-recall/README.md

 an [IPLD-based HAMT](ipns://ipld.io/specs/advanced-data-layouts/hamt/spec/) (hash array mapped trie).
 The IPLD data model provides a flexible and extensible way to represent complex data structures.

-#### Accumulator machine
+#### Timehub machine

-An accumulator is a [Merkle Mountain Range (MMR)](https://docs.grin.mw/wiki/chain-state/merkle-mountain-range/)-based verifiable anchoring system for state updates.
+An timehub is a [Merkle Mountain Range (MMR)](https://docs.grin.mw/wiki/chain-state/merkle-mountain-range/)-based verifiable anchoring system for state updates.
 You can push values up to 500KiB and retrieve them by index.
-Accumulators support querying for state root, MMR peaks, and total leaf count.
+Timehubs support querying for state root, MMR peaks, and total leaf count.
-As you push new data to the accumulator, you can retrieve the underlying data at a `leaf` or other relevant data structure components like `peaks` and total `count`.
-Similar to the object store machine, the accumulator stores a CID summary in its on-chain state.
+As you push new data to the timehub, you can retrieve the underlying data at a `leaf` or other relevant data structure components like `peaks` and total `count`.
+Similar to the object store machine, the timehub stores a CID summary in its on-chain state.

 ### Accounts